berk94/Logic-Circuit-Evaluation/README.md

 CMPE250_project2_Bogazici_University

 Project description is included in the current directory.
-To compile, simply type "make" in the commandline (make sure you are in /Source).
-To run, type "./project2 \<inputfile\> \<outputfile\>".
+To compile, simply type "make" in the commandline (make sure you are in /Source). \n To run, type "./project2 \<inputfile\> \<outputfile\>".